Peter B Food Safety

 So fresh and so clean

-Providing several types of safety articles about emergency procedures with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+Providing several types of safety articles about emergency procedures with over 30 years of real kitchen and management experience to Waikiki and all Hawaii.
+We help foodservice facilities attain a high standard of food and health safety.

 Emergency Shut Downs

 To set up an audit at reasonable prices in Waikiki or elsewhere in Hawaii, please contact us

 Here in Hawaii, we do have our share of power and water outages, and they are not always false alarms.
 As an old Boy Scout, it is always best to be prepared.
 Here are a few tips:

 Emergencies such as a power or water outage seem to always happen during a busy time when your restaurant is full of diners.
 To avoid having mayhem break out in your restaurant, have an emergency kit ready to go in a location that can be easily gotten to, and have your staff knows where these kits are.
 You should have one in the kitchen, and one in the dining room.
 Have more kits available if you have a larger facility.
 The kit may be as simple as having a flashlight, old school credit card receipts and swiper, to having a first aid kit, hand charged radio, and orange vests to guide customers and staff out to safety.
 I am not a computer guy, but having at least 1 POS with a battery backup would be a good idea to cash out your customers.